 Functioning: Improperly installed metal roofs can have severe consequences.
 Always contact a professional roofing company about installing your roof.
 Large panels will expand and contract and can loosen unless fasteners are used that can accommodate this.
 Poor installation can also lead to water accumulation, which can result in significant damage.
 Being near saltwater can cause metal roofs to corrode also local climate can cause damage.
 1500 Feet from a saltwater body is all recommended.
 But check your warranty to be on the safe side.
 Most will stipulate what they consider to be an acceptable distance.

+The Advantages and Disadvantages of Metal Roofs.
 Article by: Jake W. of SEO After Coffee.
 Plagiarism checked June 27, 2020.
 Written for P.C.S.
 Roofing, Simpsonville SC.
 All Rights Reserved.